Me and Earl and the Dying Girl (film): Release

-Me and Earl and the Dying Girl premiered on January 25, 2015 at the 2015 Sundance Film Festival, to a standing ovation.
+Me and Earl and the Dying Girl premiered at the Sundance Film Festival on January 25, 2015, to a standing ovation.
 The film was acquired by Fox Searchlight Pictures for $12 million in a bidding war hours after its premiere, and won the U.S. Grand Jury Prize: Dramatic and the Audience Award for U.S. Drama at the festival.
-On February 24, it was announced the film had been scheduled for a limited release on July 1, 2015 in the United States.
-On March 10, it was stated that the film would instead be released on June 12, 2015.
+On February 24, it was announced the film had been scheduled for a limited theatrical release in the United States on July 1, 2015.
+On March 10, the film's release was moved up to June 12, 2015.
 The film had a gradual theatrical release, opening in 15 art house theaters, expanding to 68, and then to more than 350 screens.
 The film went wide to 870 theaters during the July Fourth holiday.
-It was released in the UK on September 4, 2015.
+It was released in the United Kingdom on September 4, 2015.

 Home media

 The film was released on video on demand on September 18, 2015, and DVD and Blu-ray on October 6, 2015.
 The DVD and Blu-ray include an audio commentary by the director, deleted scenes with optional commentary, the film made for Rachel, Greg's trailer, and a photo gallery.
 The Blu-ray also includes the featurette, This Is Where You Learn How the Movie Was Made, a conversation with Martin Scorsese and Gomez-Rejon, and a montage of Greg and Earl's short films.